craftcms/docs/docs/cloud/headless-apps.md

     options.
   - When possible, send GraphQL queries with
     [`GET` requests](/5.x/development/graphql.html#sending-requests-manually) so
-    successful responses can be served from Cloud’s static cache.
+    successful responses can be cached by your hosting platform.
-  - For error responses (4xx and up), honor `Retry-After`, ideally with exponential backoff.
+  - For retryable error responses, honor `Retry-After`, ideally with exponential backoff.
   - Only retry `POST` requests that contain read-only GraphQL queries—never mutations.